Chart Color Schemes

 Seaview Downs is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Seaview Downs is around 2,801, reflecting an increase of 83 people since the 2021 Census which reported a population of 2,718.
-This growth, equivalent to a 3.1% increase, is inferred from AreaSearch's resident population estimate of 2,797 based on the latest ERP data release by ABS in June 2024 and two additional validated new addresses since the Census date.
-This results in a population density ratio of 1,228 persons per square kilometer, above the national average assessed by AreaSearch.
-Seaview Downs' growth rate of 3.1% positions it within 2.3 percentage points of its SA4 region's growth rate of 5.4%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods, driving primary growth in the suburb.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Seaview Downs' estimated population is around 2923.
+This reflects an increase of 205 people since the 2021 Census, which reported a population of 2718.
+The change was inferred from AreaSearch's resident population estimate of 2909 following examination of ABS's latest ERP data release (June 2024) and two additional validated new addresses since the Census date.
+This level of population results in a density ratio of 1282 persons per square kilometer, above national averages assessed by AreaSearch.
+Seaview Downs' growth rate of 7.5% since the 2021 Census exceeded the SA4 region's average of 7.3%.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, AreaSearch uses the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends indicate that Seaview Downs is expected to increase its population by approximately 203 persons to reach a total of around 3,004 by 2041.
-This projected increase reflects an 8.0% growth over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are used, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Future population trends indicate an increase just below the median statistical area across the nation, with Seaview Downs expected to increase by 207 persons to reach a total of 3130 by 2041, reflecting a 3.6% overall increase over the 17-year period.

 Frequently Asked Questions - Population